demisto/content/Packs/AzureCompute/Integrations/AzureCompute_v2/README.md

 </div>
 <div class="cl-preview-section">
   <p>
-    You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
+    You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
   </p>